hbc/knowledgebase/research/chipseq/README.md

 This folder contains various documents/scripts pertaining to ChIP-seq analysis.
 As you add content to the folder, you can add a bullet point to this README.

-* [Tools for ChIP-seq analysis](https://github.com/hbc/knowledgebase/blob/master/research/chipseq/tools.md): This document lists the various tools that are currently being used for ChIP-seq analysis (and who has used/tested them) in addition to new tools that we are interested in but have yet to be tested.
+* [Tools for ChIP-seq analysis](tools.md): This document lists the various tools that are currently being used for ChIP-seq analysis (and who has used/tested them) in addition to new tools that we are interested in but have yet to be tested.
-*
+* [Tutorials for ChIP-seq analysis](tutorials.md): This document lists the various tutorials to help you with any type of ChIP-seq analysis.
+* [Bibliography](bibliography.md): This document lists relevant papers pertaining to ChIP-seq analysis